 Jerry G. Sherlock

-The annual ABAC International Antiquarian Book Fair takes place at the Art Gallery of Ontario.
+The annual Toronto Antiquarian Book Fair takes place at the Art Gallery of Ontario.

 >>> “The desire to learn something new every day and an undying passion for antiquarian books” - Interview with Eric Waschke